Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Three recursions for localizations of motivic Chern classes

 \item[(c)] If $ws_{i}>w$, then

 \end{enumerate} \end{prop}

-\begin{proof} These formulae are regarded in $K_T(pt)[y^{-1}] \hookrightarrow \: \Frac(K_T(pt))[y^{-1}]$.
+\begin{proof} These formulae are regarded in $K_T(\pt)[y^{-1}] \hookrightarrow \: \Frac(K_T(\pt))[y^{-1}]$.
 The uniqueness follows directly from induction.
-So we only need to show that $MC_y^\vee(Y(w)^\circ)|_u$ satisfies these properties.
-The support property follows because $(\calT_i^\vee)^{-1}$ sends a Schubert class $\calO^u$ into classes supported on $Y(u) \cup Y(u s_i)$; then one applies Proposition~\ref{prop:Tidualaction}.
-To calculate the localization at $w$, we use the duality from Theorem~\ref{thm:dualbasis} and Bott localization to obtain
+So we only need to show that $\MC_y^\vee(Y(w)^\circ)|_u$ satisfies these properties.
+The support property follows because $(\opT^\vee_i)^{-1}$ sends a Schubert class $\calO^u$ into classes supported on $Y(u) \cup Y(u s_i)$; then one applies Proposition~\ref{prop:Tidualaction}.
+To calculate the localization at $w$, we use the duality from Theorem~\ref{thm:dualbasis} and the Lefschetz fixed point formula to obtain

 The only non-zero contribution is for $u=w$, and the integral equals $1$, thus

 Part~(b) follows from this and the localization from Proposition~\ref{prop:charmot}.
 Part~(c) follows as in Proposition~\ref{prop:charmot}, using now Proposition~\ref{prop:Tidualaction} and part~(e) of Lemma~\ref{lem:actiononfixedpoint}. \end{proof}